 Where to stay?

-Accommodation in Santa Teresa Located in the South of the Nicoya Peninsula, Santa Teresa is far enough away from everything, you have no choice but to sleep there.
+Located in the south of the Nicoya peninsula, Santa Teresa is quite far from everything, so you have no choice but to sleep there.
 It is more reasonable.
 After all, you are on vacation in the land of Pura Vida.
-Above all, do not rush! you will see what you have to do with it in due time.
+Above all, don't hurry!
+You will see what you have to see in due time.

-After visiting Santa Teresa beach, you can continue your journey south and go for example to Manuel Antonio National Park before going to see a volcano like Cerro Chirripó.
-The distances are long, but if you rent a comfortable car, you will only have to enjoy the landscape that passes by.
-Good trip!
+After visiting Santa Teresa Beach, you can continue your trip south and go to the Manuel Antonio National Park, for example, before visiting a volcano like Cerro Chirripo.
+The distances are long, but if you rent a comfortable car, you will only have to enjoy the scenery as it passes by.
+Enjoy your trip!